 Disk space is online storage space.
 Stanford students, faculty, and staff are provided a variety of online storage options for their computer files.
-The information below gives you a quick description of AFS disk space, email disk space, research disk space, and other storage options at Stanford.
+The information below gives you a quick description of AFS disk space and research disk space.
 There are links to the details on each of these storage systems.

 Files are stored in AFS (Andrew File System).
 In AFS, your storage space works like the hard disk in your Mac or PC.
 You can store your computer files on AFS storage space but, instead of being inside your desktop computer, the files are stored in large computers (servers) across campus.
 There are many servers that effectively create one large storage system shared by thousands of users.
 You don't have to be sitting at your Mac or PC to access your AFS disk space; you can access it from almost any computer.

 All users with a full service SUNet ID get 5 GB of AFS disk space for storing web pages, text files, computer programs, and other forms of electronic information.
 This space is also referred to as "disk quota" or sometimes just "quota."
 This space can fill up fast depending on how you use it.
 It's important to monitor your disk space.

 To check your personal AFS quota at the same time, log into a shared Stanford UNIX workstation and, at the command prompt, type: